Apr 07, 2021 | By WGSN Insider

 Big data meets consumer insights, Experience WGSN.

 The same kind of digital connectivity that was causing feelings of isolation in a pre-pandemic world became the tool for togetherness in lockdown.
 Going forward, businesses can connect customers with their brand and other digital natives organically through online platforms.

 Loneliness was a rising concern for societies before the pandemic began.
 Global ‘hustle hard’ culture was leading to burnout for many, as people were overworked and overwhelmed.
 This always-on mentality led to the desynchronisation of routines that previously created opportunities for socialisation.

 Much like in our homes, this art of creating community through food is in the DNA of the hospitality and food service industry.
-The industry reacted quickly to the pandemic, and continued to cater their customers with virtual experiences.
-By using online tools and delivery services, they were able to connect with them, while in person interactions were not possible.
+The industry reacted quickly to the pandemic, and continued to cater to their customers with virtual experiences.
+By using online tools and delivery services, they were able to connect with them while in-person interactions were not possible.
 These experiences came in the form of online classes, tastings and demos.
 The aim?
 To replicate the lost culinary experience and foster community among participants.

-No matter the size of your business, adopting these channels allow for content to be globally accessible.
-For brands offering food-education, customers from any country can tune in to learn from master chefs, once again connecting food, culture and global communities.
+No matter the size of your business, adopting these channels allows content to be globally accessible.
+For brands offering food education, customers from any country can tune in to learn from master chefs, once again connecting food, culture and global communities.

 Know what’s next.
 Become a WGSN member today to benefit from our daily trend intelligence, retail analytics, consumer insights and bespoke consultancy services.